Deploying RHEL 8 on Amazon Web Services

 - Upload the Gold Image to AWS.
 For instructions, see Uploading the Red Hat Enterprise Linux image to AWS.

 - Create VMs by using the uploaded image.
-They will be automatically subscribed to RHSM.
+They will be automatically subscribed with RHSM.

 Verification

-In a RHEL 8 VM created using the above instructions, verify the system is registered to RHSM by executing the
+In a RHEL VM created using the above instructions, verify the system is registered with RHSM by executing the

 4.1.
-The benefits of using high-availability clusters on public cloud platforms
+Benefits of using high-availability clusters on public cloud platforms Copy linkLink copied to clipboard!

-A high-availability (HA) cluster is a set of computers (called nodes) that are linked together to run a specific workload.
-The purpose of HA clusters is to provide redundancy in case of a hardware or software failure.
-If a node in the HA cluster fails, the Pacemaker cluster resource manager distributes the workload to other nodes and no noticeable downtime occurs in the services that are running on the cluster.
+A high-availability (HA) cluster is a set of computers, also known as nodes, linked together to run a specific workload.
+The purpose of HA clusters is to offer redundancy in case of a hardware or software failure.
+If a node in the HA cluster fails, the Pacemaker cluster resource manager distributes the workload to other nodes.
+No noticeable downtime occurs in the services that are running on the cluster.

 You can also run HA clusters on public cloud platforms.
 In this case, you would use virtual machine (VM) instances in the cloud as the individual cluster nodes.
 Using HA clusters on a public cloud platform has the following benefits: